How to Sell a Candidate to the Public: Andrew Jackson Edition

 American politics had from the beginning featured candidates mixing with the people and even holding social events.
 “Swilling the planters with bumbo” was the custom of plying voters with a rum-based punch, but the scope of such behavior was limited by the small number of men who had the right to vote.
 Even the largest instance of widespread activity before the 1820s was on a fairly small scale.
 John Beckley, the first clerk of the House of Representatives, did work in Pennsylvania for Thomas Jefferson during the elections of 1796 and 1800 that foreshadowed Jacksonite practices of the 1820s.
 Beckley enlisted local leaders to write letters and blanketed the countryside with ballots of Republican electors to establish name recognition for Jefferson’s ticket.
 But Beckley anticipated Jacksonite innovations primarily in his willingness to enter the fray of partisan politics, which the Founding generation spurned as unseemly.
 To be sure, the gentry rule that the presidential office should seek the man rather than the other way around was not always strictly adhered to.
 But appearing to obey it prevented the use of practices associated with a national campaign.

 The broader acceptance of outright politicking in the 1820s disclosed a major shift in attitudes about the proper methods of winning elections.
 The men who achieved Andrew Jackson’s transformation into a political force saw nothing unseemly about the way they went about it.
 They groomed him, protected him, and belled the cat of his temper.
 They published quaint stories of his kindness and heroic tales of his courage.
 They contrived ways to make him seem measured and statesmanlike.
 They made him the friend of debtors (he dismissed them as deadbeats), the advocate for low tariffs or high ones (he had no opinion on the matter), and the enemy of grasping bankers (who were some of his best friends).
 He was made an icon in the tradition of George Washington, though he had been among those most critical of Washington at the end of his presidency.
-Jackson was made the ideological heir of Thomas Jefferson, though he had openly opposed President Jefferson, and the Sage of Monticello himself was openly dismayed by Jackson’s rising popularity.“Though historians have looked at the elections of 1824 and 1828 as culturally, politically, and socially transformative, no one has provided a thorough telling of how Jackson and his managers created a candidate and sold him to the American people.”
+Jackson was made the ideological heir of Thomas Jefferson, though he had openly opposed President Jefferson, and the Sage of Monticello himself was openly dismayed by Jackson’s rising popularity.

 Such obstacles were minor inconveniences for clever men with supple scruples.
 At first, armed with little more than intuition and flinty resolve, Jackson’s promoters linked him with the spirit of discontent that emerged after 1815.
 From those initial efforts, a gradual blurring of the movement and the man proceeded until he ceased to be the beneficiary of a popular program and instead became the personification of it.
 By then, the little group of intuitive and resolute men had become legion, and they were being organized by Van Buren, a mastermind with a national vision and the ability to make all things seem local.
 By then, Andrew Jackson had become wildly and irresistibly popular.
 He was meant to be.